 The time and resources spent shopping secondary suppliers could cost you in the long run.
 Complying with your current primary contract to earn rebates outweighs buying one bottle of medication at a good price.

 What to do: If you’re concerned about the cost structure of your current primary wholesaler contract, consider resources to help.

-ProfitGuard, a primary wholesaler contract negotiation and management service from PBA Health, can help negotiate a competitive contract for your pharmacy.
+ProfitGuard, a primary wholesaler contract negotiation and management service, can help negotiate a competitive contract for your pharmacy.
 The service forms regional groups of pharmacies and bids the group’s business across multiple national wholesalers.
 This creates a true market competitive negotiation for your pharmacy.

 These Are the Most Important Pharmacy Metrics to Measure